 Here’s a quick checklist to ensure nothing is missed:

-- Reattach accessories and ensure they’re secure.
+- Reattach accessories and ensure that they are secure.